TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/milestones.md

 In [skill checks](/character/skills/), characters start only being able to add one skill or background to the check.
 Skill milestones are special milestones which increase.
 While there is no upper bound to the number of skill milestones a character can achieve, it's rare for a character to earn more than three.

-Also, whenever you earn a skill milestone your **passive bonus** increases by 5 to represent the passive benefit of

 ### Attribute Milestones

 Attribute milestones are special milestones in which each [attribute modifier](/character/attributes/) is increased.
-One attribute increases by 5, one by 4, one by 3, one by 2, and one by 1.
+Two attributes increase by 3, two by 2, and two by 1.
 Your GM may impose an upper bound on how high you can increase the modifier based on the actual physical capabilities of your character-- this is usually somewhere around +15.